Signatures, Lipschitz-free spaces, and paths of persistence diagrams: Methods for Application to Data

-Combining the previous two results, we we find that the restriction of the moment map to $\cM_{\fin}(\widetilde{\Omega}_T)$ is a stable and injective feature map for static bounded persistence diagrams, which is sufficient for applications to data.
-We note that while $\widetilde{P}$ is stable on the Lipschitz-free space $\cF(\widetilde{\Omega}_T)$ by the previous proposition, it is not immediate that the extension to the Lipschitz-free space is still injective.
+Combining the previous two results, we find that the restriction of the moment map to $\cM^+_{\fin}(\widetilde{\Omega}_T)$ is stable and injective for bounded persistence diagrams, which is sufficient for applications to data.
+While $\widetilde{P}$ is stable on the Lipschitz-free space $\cF(\widetilde{\Omega}_T)$ by the previous proposition, it is not immediate that the extension to the Lipschitz-free space is still injective.